Baltimore County Public Library: History

-The BCPL System from the 1940s until the 1970s
+1940s to 1970s

-In 1948, the BCPL system was established by combining "twelve independent libraries into one system," each of which was "started by a private association to meet public needs," with most of them organizing by the 1940s, but the current branches in Reistertown, Sparrows Point, founded with space provided by the Bethlehem Steel Corporation, Towson, and Relay, opened before 1936, with all the others opening sometime after 1940.
+In 1948, the BCPL system was established by combining twelve independent libraries into one system.
+The current branches in Reistertown, Sparrows Point, founded with space provided by the Bethlehem Steel Corporation, Towson, and Relay, opened before 1936, with all the others opening sometime after 1940.
 This new library system had a board of trustees to consolidate these 12 independent libraries.
 By October of the same year, an administrative office had opened, at its temporary location sitting on Towson's 120 West Pennsylvania Avenue and a county librarian, Richard D. Minnich, was appointed.
 The following year, the Cockeysville Branch of the BCPL had moved to a space in the "former Zink residence" which was a "small house located near the Cockeysville School" and sitting on York Road.

 By the 1950s, the BCPL system began to change.
-The Arbutus Branch of the BCPL moved itself into a larger space above an A&P supermarket," just like the branch in Pikesville, while the Parkville community, until 1952, continued to host an independent library which eventually moved to the basement of Saint Ursula's Church.
+The Arbutus Branch of the BCPL moved itself into a larger space above an A&P supermarket, just like the branch in Pikesville, while the Parkville community, until 1952, continued to host an independent library which eventually moved to the basement of Saint Ursula's Church.
 When the Parkville Library closed its doors, the BCPL started to provide library services to the community using a bookmobile.

-Jumping forward to the 1960s, the BCPL branches improved by leaps and bounds.
-In 1961, the Parkville Branch opened at rented quarters, the Cockeysville Branch opened in a "3,000 square feet building," and the Reistertown Branch, which occupies a building dating back to the 1820s when it was Franklin Academy, was created.
+In 1961, the Parkville Branch opened at rented quarters, the Cockeysville Branch opened in a 3,000 square feet building, and the Reistertown branch, which occupies a building dating back to the 1820s when it was Franklin Academy, was created.
 In the following years there were more improvements.
-For one, in 1962, the Arbutus Branch moved to a "more modern building" on Sulphur Spring Road, and the year after that, the current Catonsville Branch was dedicated on what was formerly the site of Castle Thunder, home of English businessman Richard Caton and Polly Carroll," the latter who was the daughter of Charles Carroll, a singer of the Declaration of Independence in 1776.
+For one, in 1962, the Arbutus Branch moved to a "more modern building" on Sulphur Spring Road, and the year after that, the current Catonsville Branch was dedicated on what was formerly the site of Castle Thunder, home of English businessman Richard Caton and Polly Carroll," the latter who was the daughter of Charles Carroll, a signer of the Declaration of Independence in 1776.
 The same year, the original Perry Hall Branch opened on Belair Road.
 Many years later, in January 1968, the Cockeysville Branch "was expanded...to an 11,000 square foot facility."

 In the 1970s, the BCPL system again expanded.
 In January 1971, the Parkville-Carney Branch opened at its current location, renamed from the Parkville Branch after "an appeal by residents of Carney to show that both communities were served by the facility.
 Years later, in May 1974, the current structure which comprises the Towson Branch was constructed, which is in a brutalist style.